 The desire for multiple or additional accreditation is also a recognition of the increasing importance that accreditation plays in both the internal processes and external influence of an education institution.

 Does this mean that an institution with unaccredited programmes is no good?

-Offering programmes that have not been accredited by an external body means that potential students (or an institution evaluating a potential partner) should carry out careful research on the institution and its programmes for the following reasons.
+Offering programmes that have not been accredited by an external body means that potential students (or an institution evaluating a potential partner) should carry out careful research on the institution and its programmes.

 Who accredits the accrediting bodies?

 Simply put, there is no global system that recognises international education accrediting bodies such as THE-ICE.
-However, THE-ICE is a Full Member of INQAAHE (International Network for Quality Assurance Agencies in Higher Education, based in The Netherlands.
-This is the peak global body for national accreditation agencies.
-Further, wIth THE-ICE having originally been an initiative of the Australian Federal Government (from 2004-2008), credibility is assured.
+However, THE-ICE is a Full Member of INQAAHE (International Network for Quality Assurance Agencies in Higher Education), the peak global body for national accreditation agencies.
+Further, with THE-ICE having originally been an initiative of the Australian Federal Government (2004-2008), credibility is assured.